 6.1 If I decide not to take part in this study, what other options do I have?

 Participation in this study is completely voluntary.
-If you do not participate, there are no other options to you as this is a volunteer-based study.
+You do not have to participate as this is a volunteer-based study.

 7. ENDING THE STUDY

 7.1 If I want to stop participating in the study, what should I do?